Post-Baccalaureate Program in Pre-Medicine

-The Life Sciences program starts only once every year in the Fall semester.
-The date below is a recommended deadline; however, the program offers rolling admissions and applications are considered until the class is filled.
+The Post Bacc program starts only once every year in the Fall semester.
+The date below is a recommended deadline; however, the program offers rolling admissions and applications are considered until the enrollment capacity has been reached.

 March 1 (Priority Deadline: December 1)